johnrigler/litecore-dimecash/README.md

 14684603
 ```

-Solution is transaction of 0.14684603 to unlock.
+The winning response is transaction of 0.14684603 to unlock.

 Litecoin Core integration/staging tree